MichaelGrupp/maps/README.md

 * Enter values or move the map with the keyboard.
 * Poses can be exported to YAML files.

+> 👉 maps doesn't touch the `origin` of your `map.yaml` file, but writes a separate file.
+> Many ROS tools don't support rotations in the map yaml file, and it's anyway cleaner to separate the alignment pose from the map origin.

 ### Menu & Settings

 * Click `☰` to open the sidebar to manage maps and their visibility.